dnguyen800/dnguyen800.github.io/_posts/2019-04-15-wireless-standard.md

         <figcaption></figcaption>
       </figure>
       <h3>Zigbee</h3>
       <p>I've done testing in multiple houses, and I can confirm Zigbee network interference is real and a noticeable issue.
-But don't throw away your Zigbee light bulbs yet, because there is a simple solution: <i>keep your Zigbee hub at least five feet away from any router or Wi-Fi mesh point.
-Three meters is optimal, but five feet worked for me.</i> This is based off my personal experience fixing the Zigbee network, which used to go offline every few days.</p>
+But don't throw away your Zigbee light bulbs yet, because there is a simple solution: <i>keep your Zigbee hub at least five feet away from any router or Wi-Fi mesh point. </i> Three meters is optimal, but five feet worked for me.
+This is based off my personal experience fixing the Zigbee network, which used to go offline every few days.</p>

       <p>The Zigbee radio, whether it is built inside SmartThings, Hubitat, or a USB device, needs to stay away from other Wi-Fi devices (especially routers or Wi-Fi mesh points) because it uses the same 2.4ghz frequency as the router (which uses 2.4ghz or 5ghz).
 For anyone who recently purchased the latest SmartThings or Hubitat hub, then this is not a problem as those devices have Wi-Fi built-in, but I have the older, wired SmartThings hub and had to keep it wired to the Wi-Fi mesh point.
 My Zigbee network was offline for days, until I figured this out.</p>
     </div>